jankaszel/hyperwell-thesis/chapters/implementation.md

 ### Gateway Server {#sec:hyperwell:gateway}

-The gateway server implementation represents the separation of that translating component as well as the manifestation of an institutional entity in a P2P system.

-* Fully Web Annotation data model and protocol compliant
+The Hyperwell gateway server represents the separation of that translating component as well as the manifestation of an institutional entity in a P2P system.
+In a proof-of-concept implementation, I have outlined how such a gateway could be realized and meet both users’ as well as institution’s requirements.
+Most fundamentally, the gateway translates JSON-encoded annotations of the Web Annotation Data Model between decentralized swarms of Hyperswarm and the web.
+Thus, it exposes an HTTP API that complies with the HTTP- and REST-based Web Annotation Protocol and extends this with further functionalities subscribing to real-time updates of annotations via WebSocket connections as well as bulk operations.
-* Additional support for 1) real-time updates via WebSockets and 2) batch updates via HTTP
-* TTL-based local caching of repositories

- Primarily, the gateway provides the following functionalities for peers:
+Primarily, the gateway provides the following functionalities for peers of the decentralized network:

 * **Long-term archival**: Gateways support peers
 * **High availability**: Other than personal devices, gateways can be deployed in data centers with high-bandwidth network connections, 24/7 uptime, and enterprise-grade resources.